If you’re a foreign citizen headed to Mexico on your next vacation, you’ll need a Mexico tourist card to enter the country.

 Just be careful because when I searched for the government official website on Google a ton of imposter sites popped up.

-I’m sure they charge some kind of extra fee for their “service” and who knows who your passport number is being given to.
+They often charge some kind of extra fee for their “service” and who knows who your passport number is being given to.

 Always use the Mexican government’s official application to apply for your tourist card online.
 Remember, it’s officially called the Forma Migratoria Múltiple (FMM) and that’s what the header above the application should say.